ChrFrohn/MSTeams-PhoneNumberMgmt/README.md

-# MSTeams-PhoneNumberMgmt
-# Still work in progress
+# Teams PSTN phone number management.

-A project to manage PSTN phone numbers using PowerShell in combination with a SQL DB and Power BI
+A project created to manage assigment of PSTN numbers in Microsoft Teams (Direct routing)

 ## About: